jumpinjackie/forge-e33-mod/design/ARTIFACTS.md

 ### Design Notes

- - In the game, there are various doors scattered throughout the continent that warps you to various rooms in the Manor, unlocking some in the process.
+ - In the game, there are various doors scattered throughout the continent that warps you to various rooms in the Manor, unlocking some previously inaccessible rooms in the process.
  - This clearly mechanically maps to an artifact that can lock/unlock rooms ala.
 Keys to the House
  - Added a mana ability so it can at least function as a mana rock if there's no rooms to interact with